 Since this study was published back in 1997, it made me curious as to whether anyone has studied the lack of recQ in M. tuberculosis, its presence in M. smegmatis, and their drastic differences in IR.
 As it turns out, no one has (to my knowledge).

 I am currently interested in examining recombination functions necessary for phage replication in the Mycobacteria.
-You can read about my and I will post a recent update here (coming soon).
+You can read about my current tuberculosis research here and I will post a recent update here (coming soon).
 I'm currently working on knocking out recQ in M. smegmatis and expressing recQ in M. tuberculosis and asking if there are effects on phage infection.
 There is already a system in place that overcomes IR in M. tuberculosis to allow allelic exchange, ( Nat Methods.
 2007 Feb;4(2):147-52.) and I am testing this system as well.

 For more information on Mycobacterial Genetics, I suggest the following book which is the most recent text on the subject.